AXErunners/axerunner/README.md

 ## status

-"dashman status" interrogates the locally running dashd and displays its status
+"axerunner status" interrogates the locally running dashd and displays its status

 <a href="#status-1">screencap</a>